COMPUTER LABORATORY - 2024/5

 Surrey’s Foundation Year programmes are committed to developing students with strengths in Employability, Digital Capabilities, Global and Cultural Capabilities, Sustainability, and Resourcefulness and Resilience.
 This module is designed to particularly develop knowledge and skills in the following:

 Digital capabilities: Students develop skills and confidence in using a variety of software tools, and they are encouraged as well as supported in organising and setting up their own social network groups.
 Digital knowledge and understanding are key components of this module.
 Excel, MATLAB, website design and development via a GitHub webpage, as well as discussion of the internet, IOT, and AI will be undertaken by the students as a foundation for developing their digital capabilities further during their undergraduate programmes.
 The students become conversant with working within the university VLE (SurreyLearn) through dedicated training sessions which are reinforced with embedded activities in this module.
 All students learn to use tools such as the similarity checker Turnitin.
 Debating the use of generative AI tools is now a learning objective within the Computer Laboratory module.
-Further applications that students need to develop competency in for producing academic output include using MS Office tools such as Word, Excel and PowerPoint.
-Through exploring this diverse range of digital tools, students also develop skills in mathematical and computational processes, as well as a range of research skills, and learn to create engaging presentations to effectively convey key concepts and information in a clear, concise, accessible, and visually appealing manner.
+Further applications that students need to develop competency in for producing academic output include using MS Office tools such as Word and Excel.
+Through exploring this diverse range of digital tools, students also develop skills in mathematical and computational processes, as well as a range of research skills, and learn to create engaging web-based content to effectively convey key concepts and information in a clear, concise, accessible, and visually appealing manner.

 Global and cultural capabilities: The student cohort has a diverse spectrum of social and cultural backgrounds.
 Students are encouraged to work together, particularly in lab and tutorial sessions where they gain exposure to different points of view, approaches and experiences.
 On a practical level students encounter scenarios where for instance they have to change the usage of familiar language, such as the use of reserved words in MATLAB.
 The programming language was constructed using “American English” so simple commands using the word “colour” will not work and students have to use the word “color” instead.
 This can be a source of frustration but provides a useful exemplar of how different cultural points of view, in this case the choice of spellings for reserved words, forces us to adjust our way of working.
-When students are researching for their conference project they may also learn, for example, that engineers work to different standards in different countries and that design codes and health and safety regulations may evolve as a function of location.
+When students are working on their research project they may also learn, for example, that engineers work to different standards in different countries and that design codes and health and safety regulations may evolve as a function of location.
 For instance, Civil Engineering students often carry out research projects related to structural design.
 The structural design codes and building regulations in Japan consider the impact of earthquakes, which is not a major consideration when building new homes in the UK.
 Many other scenarios with these differences in international standards arise and form a basis of discussion in the research projects.

 Programmes this module appears in